 Royal Philips is one of the largest HealthTech companies in the world with core divisions covering Personal Health and Health Systems solutions.
-Tasked with managing thousands of customer touchpoints across multiple channels, the company recognized the role that digital technologies could play in bringing together people and data across their global markets to drive better engagement with their customers.
-Philips therefore launched the Digital@Scale initiative, a Digital Transformation Program encompassing CRM and Digital Campaign to transform both B2B and B2C CRM across its global business units.
-A particular focus was to remodel the B2B campaign and lead management capability on a global scale, with a fully integrated and consistent process to enable greater control and visibility throughout the lead lifecyle.
-Philips looked to Oracle Marketing Cloud to assist in this transformation across domains.
+Tasked with managing thousands of customer touchpoints across multiple channels, the company recognized the role that digital technologies could play in bringing together people and data across their global markets to improve customer engagement.
+Philips therefore launched the Digital@Scale initiative, a digital transformation program encompassing CRM and digital campaign management to transform both B2B and B2C CRM across its global business units.
+A particular focus was to remodel the B2B campaign and lead management capabilities on a global scale, with a fully integrated and consistent process for greater control and visibility throughout the lead lifecyle.
+Philips looked to Oracle Marketing to assist in this transformation across domains.

-Before working with Oracle Marketing Cloud as part of its wider campaign and lead management transformation, Philips had quite a manual process in place for B2B lead management, and in some instances, opportunities have not been addressed promptly enough.
-Undertaking a comprehensive review of its campaign and lead management program, the Global Brand, Communications and Digital CRM & Campaign B2B team recognized that they could significantly improve the end-to-end process - from identification of interest through to lead qualification to sale opportunity creation.
-This was also the time to improve communication between the sales and marketing teams, who struggled to efficiently share information about marketing initiatives, lead generarion and sales pipeline.
-As a result of these disjointed and ultimately ineffective processes, the measurement of campaign key performance indicators (KPIs) was very difficult, making it impossible to clearly see results.
+Before working with Oracle Marketing as part of their wider lead and campaign management transformation, Philips had a complex manual process in place for B2B lead management, and in some instances, opportunities were not addressed promptly enough.
+Undertaking a comprehensive review of its campaign and lead management program, the Global Brand, Communications and Digital CRM Campaign B2B team recognized that they could significantly improve the entire process—from identification of interest through to lead qualification to sale opportunity creation.
+This was also the time to improve communication between the sales and marketing teams, who struggled to efficiently share information about marketing initiatives, lead generation, and sales pipeline.
+As a result of these disjointed and ineffective processes, the measurement of campaign key performance indicators (KPIs) was very difficult, making it impossible to clearly see results.

-Philips decided that the campaign and lead management processes needed to be completely re-designed and formalized, to allow greater control of customer data and journey, and improve visibility between the sales and marketing functions.
+Philips decided that the campaign and lead management processes needed to be completely re-designed and formalized, to allow greater control of customer journey, better access to the customer data, improve visibility between the sales and marketing teams.

 We’ve been very impressed at how quickly our new campaign and lead management capability has delivered results.
 After only nine months, we generated 600 MQLs and delivered new pipeline worth €9M – not to mention the wider business benefits that come from having real control and visibility of the end-to-end leads process.